 Action Steps Estimated Completion Date: 1.
 Submittal of LIT Comments on EPA Proposed Plan Completed, 2010 2.
 Receive Record of Decision from EPA Completed, 2011 3.
-Review & comment on work plans and data from site On-Going 4.
-Continue to monitor the EPA Superfund Site On-Going 5.
-Create a webpage on Superfund site progress as directed by the City Commission October 2011 6.
-Participate in review of remedial design process On-going 7.
-Continue to advocate for a comprehensive health study for the neighborhoods and communities surrounding Koppers On-going 8.
-Request EPA to implement an in-door dust study plan in the surrounding neighborhoods December 2011
+Request EPA to implement an in-door dust study plan in the surrounding neighborhoods December 2011 4.
+Review & comment on work plans and data from site On-Going 5.
+Continue to monitor the EPA Superfund Site On-Going 6.
+Continue to update webpage on Superfund site progress as directed by the City Commission On-Going 7.
+Participate in review of remedial design process On-Going 8.
+Continue to advocate for a comprehensive health study for the neighborhoods and communities surrounding Koppers On-Going

-- EPA issues Final Record of Decision which protects water supply, protects surrounding communities, and is compatible with the City's vision of future redevelopment of the Koppers site - Water supply continues to be safe and free from contamination - Remediation is initiated by Beazer East, Inc. in accordance with the Record of Decision
+- EPA issues Final Record of Decision which protects water supply, protects surrounding communities, and is compatible with the City's vision of future redevelopment of the Koppers site - Remediation is initiated by Beazer East, Inc. in accordance with the Record of Decision